-A dog may pee outside but poops inside due to spending less time outdoors, changes in daily routine, poor house training, aging effects, Inappropriate diet, there have been previous accidents, separation anxiety, stress, fear of loud noises, & health issues including viral infections, parasites.
+Your dog may be peeing outside but pooping inside due to spending less time outdoors, changes in daily routine, poor house training, aging effects, inappropriate diet, previous accidents, separation anxiety, stress, fear of loud noises, and health issues such as viral infections and parasites.

 Why do some dogs pee outside and poop inside?